Sandwich board: Carried version

 The carried version is usually attached to straps acting as suspenders, allowing the person wearing the boards to carry the weight on his or her shoulders and keeping the boards balanced on the wearer.
 The wearer might also pass out flyers or shout advertising slogans.
-These sandwich men are seen parading in a queue cladded in a specific costume.
-They were gorgeously dressed at the beginning but later they were portrayed wearing shabby clothes in many illustrations that failed to attract consumers attention.
-In many cities of the world these type of advertisements are considered illegal and is a punishable offence.
-According to the London Hackney Carriage Act 1853 and Section 9 of the Metropolitan Streets Act 1867, it is not lawful for any person to carry any picture, placard, notice, or advertisement, on any carriage or on horseback or on foot except those which are approved of by the Commissioner of Police.
+In contemporary drawings by George Scharf, sandwich men are seen parading in a queue cladded in a specific costume.
+They were gorgeously dressed at the beginning but later they were portrayed wearing shabby clothes in many illustrations that failed to attract consumers' attention.
+In many cities of the world these types of advertisements are considered illegal and is a punishable offence.
+According to the London Hackney Carriage Act 1853 (16 & 17 Vict. c.
+33) and section 9 of the Metropolitan Streets Act 1867 (30 & 31 Vict. c.
+134), it is not lawful for any person to carry any picture, placard, notice, or advertisement, on any carriage or on horseback or on foot except those which are approved of by the Commissioner of Police.

 A-board

 Another is called "A-board" which is kept next to the stores, on public transport grounds, such as sidewalks or pedestrian zones to draw the attention of the customers passing by.
 These A-boards resemble the shape of letter A. In some modern A-boards the conventional two boards have been replaced by a single board hanging within the frame.
 A-boards are most typically deployed in busy pedestrian areas to advertise businesses.
 Advertising the business website or social media page on these boards helps the business get recognized locally as well as internationally.
 This kind of advertising is most popular among bars and restaurants.
-For some small businesses is it the main type of advertising.
+For some small businesses it is the main type of advertising.